 The technique of inlaying is the act of incorporating pieces of ivory, wood or stone into a solid surface that forms a mosaic-like design.
-The inlayed materials are usually pigmented to create a contrasting effect with the surface.
+Inlaid materials are usually pigmented to create a contrasting effect with the surface.

-The process of shaping stone is the called stone carving.
-Many beautiful, carved stone structures can be found amongst all cultures but one of the oldest carved stone structures known to man is the Venus of Berekhat Ram, which is over 800,000 years old.
+We call the process of shaping rock “stone carving.”
+Archaeologists have found beautiful, carved stone structures amongst all cultures.
+But one of the oldest carved stone structures known to man is the Venus of Berekhat Ram, which is over 800,000 years old.

 Stonemasonry is an ancient process of preparing, shaping and building with stone.
-There’s a variety of tools that can be used for stone masonry but the most common tools used include chisels, mallets and straightedges.
+Masons can use a variety of tools for stone masonry but the most common tools include chisels, mallets, and straightedges.

-Flintknapping is the craft of chipping or flaking high silica stones (like flint) to create a desired shape.
+Flintknapping is the craft of chipping or flaking high silica stones (like flint) to create the desired shape.
 The best rocks to use for this craft are somewhat brittle as they are easy to break when struck.
-The rock is struck with another rock repeatedly until the desired shape is achieved.
+A crafter repeatedly strikes the rock with another rock until they achieve the desired shape.

 LETTER CARVING ON STONE

 Letter carving on stone involves shaping stone with a sharp tool to form lettering.
-Letter carving involves delicacy to be able to achieve the desired letters as letters are usually thin in design.
-Traditionally, a chisel and hammer are used for letter carving.
+This type of letter carving requires delicacy to be able to achieve the desired letters as letters are usually thin in design.
+Traditionally, letter carvers use a chisel and hammer for their craft.